ruiqi-zhong/acl2021-instance-level/README.md

 ### 1. Pre-trained Models

-You can download all our pre-trained BERT models from [here](https://drive.google.com/drive/folders/1--niMIJNd3iMzc4UENZUc_MFXGdzLPDz?usp=sharing).
+You can download all of our pre-trained BERT models from [here](https://drive.google.com/drive/folders/1--niMIJNd3iMzc4UENZUc_MFXGdzLPDz?usp=sharing).
 We experimented with 5 different sizes (mini, small, medium, base, large) as described in the [official BERT github Repo](https://github.com/google-research/bert).
 Our models are also stored in the same format.

-The directory for the medium model with pre-training seed 3 after being pre-trained for 2000000 steps is ```pretrained/medium/pretrain_seed3step2000000```.
+The directory for the medium-sized BERT model with pre-training seed 3 after pretraining for 2000000 steps is ```pretrained/medium/pretrain_seed3step2000000```.
-We used the exact same pre-training code as BERT and similar training settings, except that we used the training corpus from , reduced the context size from 512 to 128, and increase the number of training steps from 1M to 2M.
+We used the exact same pre-training code as BERT and similar training settings, except that we used the training corpus from [this paper](https://arxiv.org/pdf/2002.11794.pdf), reduced the context size from 512 to 128, and increase the number of training steps from 1M to 2M.

  ### 2. Model Predictions

 We release the model predictions on 3 different tasks (sst-2, MNLI, and QQP) for 5 different model sizes, each with 10 pretraining seeds and 5 finetuning seeds, as described in the paper.
-Additionally, we provide the model predictions for several out-of-domain distributions (e.g. SNLI/HANS for MNLI, TwitterPPDB for QQP), and predictions at the 3.0, 3.33, 3.67 training epoch (in the paper we always finetune for 4 epochs).
+Additionally, we provide the model predictions for several out-of-domain datasets (e.g. SNLI/HANS for MNLI, TwitterPPDB for QQP) after training for 3.0, 3.33, 3.67 epochs (in the paper we always finetune for 4 epochs).
 You can download them from [here](https://drive.google.com/drive/folders/1jMqFE8SekJIjVIYGgoP5dIarz4JcWMmC?usp=sharing).

 #### 2.1 model_data_for_release/
-The datapoints and the raw probability predictions can be seen in the ```model_data_for_release/``` folder.
+This folder contains the raw model predictions and the corresponding datapoints.
-For each task of MNLI, QQP and SST-2, it has the following files/folders (we performed 5 fold cross-validation on SST-2):
+For each task of MNLI, QQP and SST-2, there is a folder with the following files/folders (we performed 5 fold cross-validation on SST-2):

 ```data.json``` contains the data used for fine-tuning (training) and prediction, where each datapoint is represented as a dictionary.
 For example,